 Environment Variables #

 You can also set environment variables inside the JavaScript that gets launched via Electron.
-Again, respecting those is up to the app.
+Those should be set in the main.js

 process.env.HTTP_PROXY = 'http://yourproxy:port';